 Style 3 - Curved Bias Tape Hems

-Curved hems are always tricky because you need to consider that the curved area of the hemline may be longer than the line it needs to fold up to.
+Curved edges and hems are always tricky because you need to consider that the curved area of the hemline may be longer than the line it needs to fold up to.
 Bias tape is ideal to make this job go smoothly.

 - Decide on the height of the hem.
 You only need a ¼ inch (6mm) hem seam allowance for using bias tape.
 Trim any excess if necessary.